Overview

 </div>

-A "New task" button that opens a modal; the form submits via htmx and closes the modal on success.
-Usemanaged=false so the parent's openstate controls the modal:
+A "New task" button opens a modal; the form posts via htmx and closes the modal when the request completes.
+Passmanaged=false so the parent's openstate controls the modal:

 {% from "chirp/alpine.html" import modal %}